freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 net/openntpd, please read UPDATING if relevant.

 Open tasks:
-  * The number of commits dropped somewhat over the last two quarters, leaving more PRs unresolved.
+  * The number of commits dropped somewhat over the last three quarters, leaving more PRs unresolved.
 If you can, please pick up some PRs and improve everyone's experience.